Alluxio/alluxio/docs/en/core-services/Caching.md

 This mode will give better chance of making progress on management tasks However, immediate user I/O throughput might be decreased due to increased management task activity.

-An additional property that effects both back-off strategies is `alluxio.worker.management.load.detection.cool.down.time` that controls for how long a user I/O will be counted as a load on target directory/worker.
+An additional property that effects both back-off strategies is `alluxio.worker.management.load.detection.cool.down.time` that controls how long user I/O will be counted as a load on target directory/worker.

 ## Managing the Data Lifecycle in Alluxio